MPvHarmelen/PiLight/README.md

 # PiLight
 -----

-This controller uses code from [here](https://github.com/Boomerific/rpi-rgb-led-matrix).
+This controller uses code from [here](https://github.com/Boomerific/rpi-rgb-led-matrix) and the sample code from [here](http://www.linuxhowtos.org/C_C++/socket.htm).
 We followed [this tutorial](https://learn.adafruit.com/connecting-a-16x32-rgb-led-matrix-panel-to-a-raspberry-pi) to connect the Pi.
 Only one row of LEDS can be on simultaneously.
 More detailed explanation about the LED matrix [here](http://www.rayslogic.com/propeller/programming/AdafruitRGB/AdafruitRGB.htm)

 ## Pin meanings